 Pest: Agrilus planipennis (Fairmaire)

-Host/Range: The emerald ash borer (EAB) is a non-native, invasive insect that was first discovered in North America in 2002 in Michigan.
+The emerald ash borer (EAB) is a non-native, invasive insect that was first discovered in North America in 2002 in Michigan.
 It is native to eastern Russia, northern China, Japan, and Korea.
 EAB utilize ash (Fraxinus spp.) as their primary hosts.
-However, emerald ash borer was found attacking and developing in white fringe tree (Chionanthus virginicus) in Ohio.
+However, emerald ash borer was found attacking and developing in white fringe tree (Chionanthus virginicus) in Ohio and has most recently been confirmed as able to feed and develop successfully on cultivated olive (Olea europaea).
+In fact, Cipollini et al. 2017 note that the success of EAB development in cultivated olive is higher than in more resistant native Fraxinus spp. hosts, such as Manchurian ash (F. mandshurica); however, EAB does not develop as successfully in olive as it does in favored North American ash species.
 In Massachusetts, the primary host trees are white ash (Fraxinus americana), green ash (Fraxinus pennsylvanica), and black (or brown) ash (Fraxinus nigra).
 As a component of Massachusetts forests, the highest percentages of ash are located in Berkshire County, but these trees are also found in forested areas throughout the state.
 Ash is also a popularly planted tree in the urban environment.

 Since its initial detection in Michigan, it has spread to over 24 US states and 2 Canadian provinces, including bordering communities in New York, Connecticut, and New Hampshire.
 It was first detected in Massachusetts in 2012 by the Massachusetts Department of Conservation and Recreation (DCR) on a purple panel prism trap, when a single adult beetle was found in Dalton, a town in Berkshire County.
 These traps are 3-sided, purple, and hung within the canopy of ash trees as a method of detecting EAB.
 They are baited with plant volatiles, chemicals which mimic those released by stressed ash trees.
 Emerald ash borer is attracted to those chemicals.
 Since then, detections have been made by the DCR in Essex County (North Andover; phone call from a concerned citizen) in 2013, Suffolk County (Boston; trap detection by the Arnold Arboretum) in 2014, Worcester County (Worcester; visual survey by Asian Longhorned Beetle ground surveyors) in 2015, and in Hampden County (Wilbraham; phone call from a private arborist).
 Detections in further towns have been made using visual survey, calls from private citizens, and “trap trees”.
 A trap tree is created by girdling the bark of an ash tree, causing it to release volatile chemical compounds that are attractive to adult emerald ash borer (like those used in the traps).
 Female EAB will lay their eggs on these trap trees, which are cut in the winter and then have their bark peeled to look for developing larvae.